Manar-Alzoubi/data-structures-and-algorithms/linkedList/readme8.md

 # Challenge Summary
 <!-- Description of the challenge -->

-* Write the following method for the Linked List class that recivecs an integer and return the value of node that represent Kth node from the end
+* Write the following method for the Linked List class that recivecs 2 lists and return the zip of two lists in one list

 ## Whiteboard Process
 <!-- Embedded whiteboard image -->
-white board for function KthPositionFromEnd
+white board for function zipList

 ![ziplist ](../assets/ziplist.jpg)